 Previous Experience – Lucy is a fully qualified registered psychotherapist who has worked in both Barnardo’s London Region and Barnardo’s North Region with children, young people and adults with low to high-risk complex needs in mainstream, SEMH and SEND school provisions, residential care, Early Intervention, Transition, Preparation and Moving On services, Youth Justice, pre-trial therapy work, Brain Injury Charity community services, supported accommodations and lodgings, fostering, community hospice, parent-carer direct work and alongside multi-agency professionals offering training, advice, and consultancy.
 She also has experience supporting young practitioners and therapy communities as well as higher education experience working in academia.

 Interests within BEC – Lucy values personal and professional development of practitioners who work with children, young people and families.
-She is passionate about developing our Community of Practice for Educators and staff alike to promote community networking, resource sharing and peer discussions around how to offer better trauma informed support and create new ways to become more trauma responsive.
+She is passionate about developing our Community of Practice to promote community networking, resource sharing and peer discussions around how to offer better trauma informed support and create new ways to become more trauma responsive.